MycroftAI/docker-mycroft/README.md

 ```

 ### CLI Access
-You can interact with the CLI of the container by running the following command, this will connect you to the running container:
+You can interact with the CLI of the container by running the following command, this will connect you to the running container via bash:

 ```
 docker exec -it container_name /bin/bash